Stacked-Org/stacked-docs/README.md

 This repository contains the documentation website code and Markdown source files for [stacked.filledstacks.com](https://stacked.filledstacks.com).

-Use the table of contents icon on the top left corner of this document to get to a specific section of this guide quickly.
+Use the table of contents icon in the top left corner of this document to get to a specific section of this guide quickly.

 ## Contributing